Safety-Aware Reinforcement Learning for Control via Risk-Sensitive Action-Value Iteration and Quantile Regression: Background

 \subsection{Data-Driven Uncertainty Quantification}

-Since the agent can choose from multiple possible actions \(\mathbf{u}_t \in \mathcal{U}\) at each state \(\mathbf{x}^a_t\), each action incurs a stage cost, given by \(\phi(\mathbf{x}^a_t, \mathbf{u}_t)\), but it may also violate safety constraints that are not captured by the stage cost function (see \cref{ex:reachavoid} and \cref{fig:simenv}).
-These safety violations contribute to additional costs (hereafter \textit{violation costs}), which we model \textit{separately} as the non-negative random variable, \(C_t\).
-We assume \(C_t\) follows an unknown distribution with probability density, \(P_c\), that must be learned from cost samples in the sampled batch, \(\{C_t^{(1)}, C_t^{(2)}, \ldots, C_t^{(|B|)}\}\), for each time step, where \(C_t^{(e)}\) is the violation cost incurred at time step \(t\) in episode \(e\).
-Thus, the cost distribution at a state \(\mathbf{x}_t\) is conditioned on \(\mu\). \begin{definition}[Policy-Conditioned Cost Distribution] Given a policy, \(\mu\), and a cost distribution, \(P_c\), the \textit{policy-conditioned} cost distribution at state \(\mathbf{x}_t\) (hereafter denoted by \(Z_c^\mu(\cdot \mid \mathbf{x}^a_t)\)) is the cost distribution obtained by marginalizing over inputs realized from \(\mu\), given by:
+At each state, \(\mathbf{x}^a_t\), since the agent can choose from multiple possible actions \(\mathbf{u}_t \in \mathcal{U}\) according to a random policy, each random action thus incurs a non-deterministic stage cost given by \(\phi(\mathbf{x}^a_t, \mathbf{u}_t)\), as well as a random safety violation cost not captured by the stage cost function (see \cref{ex:reachavoid} and \cref{def:safety}). \newchangesnorev{We thus model the randomness in the safety violation costs \textit{separately} by assuming \(C_t\) follows an unknown distribution with probability density, \(P_c\), that must be learned from cost samples in the sampled batch, \(\{C_t^{(1)}, C_t^{(2)}, \ldots, C_t^{(|B|)}\}\), for each time step, where \(C_t^{(e)}\) is the violation cost incurred at time step \(t\) in episode \(e\).
+Due to the violation cost's dependence on the policy, the associated cost distribution at \(\mathbf{x}_t\) is thus conditioned on \(\mu\).
+We define the notion of a policy-conditioned cost distribution next.}